vim-scraper/vim-scraper.github.com/faq.markdown

 **Q:** Why are the commit messages so ugly?

-**A:** Unfortunately there was no standard for how to write the release notes for a script so they were just mirrored verbatim.
+**A:** Unfortunately there was no standard for how to write the release notes for a script so they were just mirrored as-is.
 Trying to reformat them is likely to make things even worse.

 **Q:** Why are there invisible changes to be committed when I clone a script?

 **A:** We've seen this once before.
 It appears to be due to a one-time corruption.
+<a href="http://github.com/vim-scripts/vim-scraper/issues">File an issue on the scraper</a>
-File an issue and we'll regenerate the problematic repo.
+and we'll regenerate the problematic repo.

 For Script Developers